pranjaldhole/snake/README.md

 ```
 sudo apt-get install python-pygame
 ```
-afterwards you can start the game by executing the command `python2 main.py` from terminal or from any python IDE, e.g., spyder, visual studio code, etc.<br>
+afterwards you can start the game by executing the command `python main.py` from terminal or from any python IDE, e.g., spyder, visual studio code, etc.<br>
 **Note**: If you're running the script from IDE, make sure you current working directory is on the `current` path.

-## Game
+## Game play
 <img align="right" src="images/temptation.png" height="100">

 - The game consists, as of now, two versions: